netxms/netxms-doc/admin/agent-management.rst

 --------------------------------------------

 ``ExternalParameter`` defines name of the metric and command that is executed synchronously when this metric is requested by server.
-There can be provided parameters form DCI configuration, that will be available like $1, $2, $3..., $9 variables.
+There can be provided parameters from DCI configuration, that will be available like $1, $2, $3..., $9 variables.
 To accept arguments metric name should contain "(*)" symbols after name.
 Only first line of script output will be given as a result of execution(metric value).